Spyridon Louis: Olympic preparation

 After Pierre de Coubertin's decision in 1894 to revive the Olympic Games, preparations were made to organise the first modern Olympics in Athens.
 One of the races would be the marathon, an event which had never been held before.
 It had been suggested by Frenchman Michel Bréal, who was inspired by the legend of the messenger Pheidippides, who had run from Marathon to Athens to announce the Athenian victory in the Battle of Marathon—and then dropped dead.

 The Greeks were very enthusiastic about this new event and decided to hold qualifiers for the marathon.
-These races were started by Colonel Papadiamantopoulos, who Louis previously served under in the military.
+These races were started by Colonel Papadiamantopoulos, whom Louis previously served under in the military.
 The first qualifying race—the first ever marathon race—was held on 22 March, and was won by Charilaos Vasilakos in 3 hours, 18 minutes.
 Louis participated in the second qualifying race, two weeks later, and placed fifth.
 Papadiamantopoulos, who knew of Louis's talent in running, had convinced him to try out.

 The Olympic marathon was run on 10 April (or 29 March by the Julian calendar then in use in Greece).
 The Greek public had been very enthusiastic about the Games, but were disappointed in the fact that no track and field event had yet been won by a Greek competitor.
 The victory in the discus throw, a classical Greek event, by the American Robert Garrett had been particularly painful.
 Because of its close connection with Greek history, the public yearned for the marathon to be won by one of their countrymen.